Amybo-org/pages/content/en/docs/Equipment/Bioreactors.md

 Wish list (as of June 2023):

+1. Ability to automatically upload results to a [project cloud database](https://forum.pioreactor.com/t/project-cloud-database/135?u=martin)
-1. larger vessels - so probes can be added
+2. [larger vessels](https://forum.pioreactor.com/t/looking-for-users-who-need-more-volume/130) - so probes can be added
-2. easy-open viewport cover (it currently requires 4 screws)
+3. Easy-open viewport cover (it currently requires 4 screws)
-3. 3D printer files - to minimise shipping cost & carbon, and enable community development
+4. 3D printer files - to minimise shipping cost & carbon, and enable community development
-4. ability to control temperature below ambient
+5. Ability to control temperature below ambient
-5. quick release plate to aid wall-mounting for bioreactor farms & video production
+6. Quick release plate to aid wall-mounting for bioreactor farms & video production
-6. Fully assembled units (including pre-configured raspberry pi's) for technophobes
+7. Fully assembled units (including pre-configured raspberry pi's) for technophobes
-7. Global stockists - to reduce shipping time, cost and carbon
+8. Global stockists - to reduce shipping time, cost and carbon
-8. A way to be certain that reactor overflow isn't going to fry your raspberry pi
+9. A way to be certain that reactor overflow isn't going to fry your raspberry pi

 ## Other Open Source Bioreactors